Freezin’ For A Reason!

 Do your toes feel better in running shoes than water shoes?
 Then support the Polar Plunge and Special Olympics Indiana by running or walking in the Polar Climb.
 Learn more.

 Do you dare become one of Indiana’s Super Plungers?
 Only for the bravest souls and the warmest hearts, the Super Plunger programs dare participants to go beyond the call of duty.
-Raise a minimum of $4,000 in pledges and Plunge at the Versailles Plunge and the Indianapolis Plunge on March 5th.
+Raise a minimum of $4,000 in pledges and Plunge at the Versailles Plunge and the Indianapolis Plunge at Eagle Creek on March 4th.
 For more information contact Greg Townsend at [email protected]

 How cool is your school?